Archives service closure 2018-19

-Work by Coulson Building Group is now in progress on alterations to the former Strikes Bowling Alley in Ely.
+Work by Coulson Building Group on the former Strikes Bowling Alley in Ely will soon be drawing to completion.
 Plans for the site include an enhanced digitisation suite, so that many more documents can be made available online.

 The building is well located within easy walking distance of Ely train station and town centre, and is well suited for adapting into a home for the archives.